buerokratt/Installation-Guides/Tutorial for requesting and granting access by SSH keys.md

 ### About
-#### Tutorial on how to create and add ssh keys to a VM in Riigipilv enviorment
+#### Tutorial on how to create and add SSH keys to a VM in Riigipilv enviorment

 ##### SSH key generating: Linux and MacOSX